 There's a considerable number of wiring insulations, which range from almost identical chemical compounds to being completely different.
 Many of these similar constructions are basically the same, but certain manufacturers have slightly changed some features of the construction, as it allows them to trademark the material.
 This makes it increasingly difficult to cover a significant amount of very similar compounds.
 Therefore, the most efficient way to break down these insulations is by their basic and most popular compound constructions.

 Plastic Wire Insulation

 PVC is the third most-produced plastic polymer.
-PVC is flexible, rigid and relatively easy to use, while being one of the most cost-effective choices.
-The normal temperature range is -55°C to 105°C and used in applications ranging from medical, food, commercial and many household applications.
+PVC is flexible, rigid, and relatively easy to use, while also being one of the most cost-effective choices.
+The normal temperature range is -55°C to 105°C and is used in applications ranging from medical, food, commercial, and many household applications.
 Combining PVC with other plasticizers gives the cable additional flexibility and strength, which enables it to be very versatile in difficult application settings.

 The most produced plastic in the world because of its versatility in applications and the price that accompanies it.
-Being a part of the thermoplastic family, PE can continuously be heated and remoulded into any shape.
-Having a low dielectric & low captaincies’ PE insulation is applicable for a wide range of applications while being resistant to acids, solvent, water and alkalis.
+Being a part of the thermoplastic family, PE can continuously be heated and remolded into any shape.
+Having low dielectric & low captaincies, PE insulation is applicable for a wide range of applications while being resistant to acids, solvents, water, and alkalis.

 PP Insulation (Polypropylene)

 PP is a thermoplastic polymer that originates from the polyolefin group.
 Being applicable to a wide range of applications PP is non-polar and has higher heat resistance, a harder outer shell, and less flexibility.
 PP insulation also has a temperature range of -30°C to 105°C.